variani/cpca/learn/02-mult-mat-Rcpp/02-mult-mat-Rcpp.md

 ## References

-* [Post](http://stackoverflow.com/questions/24933290/elementwise-matrix-multiplication-r-versus-rcpp-how-to-speed-this-code-up) that inspired this post.
+* [This question](http://stackoverflow.com/questions/24933290/elementwise-matrix-multiplication-r-versus-rcpp-how-to-speed-this-code-up) that inspired this post.

 # Include